Compare to Similar Products

-This test aims to simulate constant wind and test the effectiveness of the stove's wind resistance.
-As such, this test is just a rough approximation of high wind in the backcountry.
-When testing the Stansport 3-Burner in the field, we found that the windscreens worked well enough to keep the wind from ruining our dinner plans.
+The reason we simulate constant wind with a box fan is to test the effectiveness of the stove's wind resistance.
+As such, this test is only a rough approximation of high wind in the backcountry.
+When testing the 3-Burner in the field, we found the windscreens worked well enough to keep a breeze from ruining our dinner plans.
 Our reviewers appreciated the tight and secure fit of the windscreen.
 Some of the stoves with a similar design are a bit more finicky and less secure, thus providing less reliable wind protection.
-While our test suggests that other stoves may provide better wind resistance, this one gets the job done without too much of an issue.
+While our test suggests that other stoves provide better wind resistance overall, this one gets the job done without too much of an issue.

-For this metric, we consider how many steps from storage to cooking it takes to get a stove going.
-The Stansport 3-Burner is easy and straightforward to set up, performing comparably well as the other propane models in our review.
+To evaluate ease of care, we consider how easy it is to both set up and clean a stove.
+The 3-Burner fared well in this category because it is easy and straightforward to set up, use, and clean — performing comparably well as the other propane models in our review.

-Our reviewers were consistently impressed with the high power output and simmering ability of the Stansport 3-Burner stove.
+Our reviewers were consistently impressed with the high power output and simmering ability of this stove.
 It is relatively easy to set up and clean and is also easy to transport.
-However, relative to other stoves in our review, we thought the price was a little steep given its performance in our wind resistance test.
-That said, this stove still performed incredibly well in the field, even in the presence of a crosswind.
-Furthermore, you get three burners for the price of two, which could knock your breakfast and coffee routine out of the park.
+However, relative to other stoves in our review, we feel the price is a little steep given its poor performance in our fuel efficiency and wind resistance tests.
+That said, the stove still performed well in the field, even in the presence of a crosswind.
+Furthermore, you get three burners for the price of many two-burners, which could knock your breakfast and coffee routine out of the park.

 For a lower price, we recommend checking out either the slightly less expensive Kovea Slim Twin or Eureka Ignite Plus — both stoves are more fuel efficient and faster at boiling water in the wind.
 If you don't mind spending a little more money, check out the Camp Chef Everest 2X — it's a higher-powered stove that boils quickly, is fuel efficient, and performs well across all our metrics.